DreamOfTheRedChamber/system-design-interviews/README.md

 * Cannot execute queries spanning multiple shards.
 Any time you want to run such a query, you need to execute parts of it on each shard and then somehow merge the results in the application layer.
 	- It is pretty common that running the same query on each of your servers and picking the highest of the values will not guarantee a correct result.
 * Lose the ACID properties of your database as a whole.
-	- Maintaining ACID properties across shards requires you to use distributed transactions, which are complex and expensive to execute.
+	- Maintaining ACID properties across shards requires you to use distributed transactions, which are complex and expensive to execute (most open-source database engines like MySQL do not even support distributed transactions).
 * Depending on how you map from sharding key to the server number, it might be difficult to add more servers.
+	- Solution0: Modulo-based mapping.
+As the total number of servers change, most of the user-server mappings change.
 	- Solution1: Keep all of the mappings in a separate database.
+Rather than computing server number based on an algorithm, we could look up the server number based on the sharding key value.
+		+ The benefit of keeping mapping data in a database is that you can migrate users between shards much more easily.
+You do not need to migrate all of the data in one shot, but you can do it incrementally, one account at a time.
+To migrate a user, you need to lock its account, migrate the data, and then unlock it.
+You could usually do these migrations at night to reduce the impact on the system, and you could also migrate multiple accounts at the same time.
+		+ Additionaly flexibility, as you can cherry-pick users and migrate them to the shards of your choice.
+Depending on the application requirements, you could migrate your largest or busiest clients to separate dedicated database instances to give them more capacity.
 	- Solution2: Map to logical database rather than physical database.
+* Challenge:
+	- It may be harder to generate an identifier that would be unique across all of the shards.
+Some data stores allow you to generate globally unique IDs, but since MySQL does not natively support sharding, your application may need to enforce these rules as well.
+		+ If you do not care how your unique identifiers look, you can use MySQL auto-increment with an offset to ensure that each shard generates different numbers.
+To do that on a system with two shards, you would set auto_increment_increment = 2 and auto_increment_offset = 1 on one of them and auto_increment_increment = 2 and auto_increment_offset = 2 on the other.
+This way, each time auto-increment is used to generate a new value, it would generate even numbers on one server and odd numbers on the other.
+By using that trick, you would not be able to ensure that IDs are always increasing across shards, since each server could have a different number of rows, but usually that is not be a serious issue.
+		+ Use atomic counters provided by some data stores.
+For example, if you already use Redis, you could create a counter for each unique identifier.
+You would then use Redis' INCR command to increase the value of a selected counter and return it with a different value.